MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 3. Create as many adaptive scopes as you need.
 You can select one or more adaptive scopes when you create your policy for retention.

 > [!NOTE]
-> It can take a few days for the queries to fully populate and changes will not be immediate.
+> It can take up to five days for the queries to fully populate and changes will not be immediate.
 Factor in this delay by waiting a few days before you add a newly created scope to a policy for retention.

 To confirm the current membership and membership changes for an adaptive scope: